Certified Public Manager

 (24 contact hours)

-Topics include communication with governing and overseeing bodies, overcoming barriers to effective communication and dealing with disagreement, conflict and group think.
+Topics include communication with governing and overseeing bodies, overcoming barriers to effective communication, and dealing with disagreement, conflict and group thinking.
 Improving oral and written communication skills are also included in this track.

 (24 contact hours)